Graphs manipulation

 boundary(id)

-- Returns: the set of node ids.
+int) – the id of the node - Returns: the set of adjacent node ids

 cSeparation(*args)